vnbaaij/ImageProcessor.Web.Episerver/README.md

 ## Change log
 To get a more exact overview of the changes, you can also take a look at the commit history.
+#### V5.8.0
+- Picture helper: Possible to create WebP versions for other formats than jpg.
+Add formats to the `CreateWebpForFormat` array in your Image Type.
+See also #40.
+- Picture helper: `decoding="async"` is now by default added to the img element.
+Can be changed by setting `ImageDecoding`in your Image Type.
+- Picture helper: `DefaultImgWidth` is now optional.
+Will use the largest `SrcSetWidth` if not set.
 #### V5.7.0
 - Fix unhandled HttpException in FileBlobCache
 - Fix AzureBlobCache.TrimCacheAsync erro when blob already deleted